syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

 # Item Reordering in .NET MAUI ListView (SfListView)

 The `SfListView` allows reordering by dragging and dropping items.
 It supports displaying the customized view in a template while dragging the item.
 It can be enabled by setting the `SfListView.DragStartMode` property to `OnHold`.
-The drag and drop options are listed as follows:
+The drag-and-drop options are listed as follows:

  * `None`: Disables drag and drop.
 This is the default value.
  * `OnHold`: Allows dragging and dropping by holding the item.